aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 cd ..
 ```

-6. Deploy the solution as specified in the [parent README](../README.md#deployment).
-You can skip step 1 and 2 since you've already forked and cloned the repo.
-Return back to the next step after successful deployment.
+6. Deploy the solution as specified in the [parent README deployment section](../README.md#deployment).
+Start at step 3 since you have already forked and cloned the repo.
+Return back here to the next step after successful deployment.

 The GitHub Action workflow uses the ["Configure AWS Credentials V2"](https://github.com/marketplace/actions/configure-aws-credentials-v2-action-for-github-actions#credentials) action.
 This uses an AWS access key ID and secret access key stored as secrets.
 This sample solution uses [repository level secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository); however, you can configure them at the [environment or organization level](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#about-secrets).